-1. Development (except for agricultural need dwellings) will be supported where there are existing safe walking routes to public transport, services and facilities or this can be achieved through the provision of new paths to link with the existing network and to local facilities to a standard which is accessible to all including people with disabilities, applying the principle of 'Least Restrictive Access';

-2. Development proposals which are likely to effect public footways, pedestrian links, and Public Rights of Way should protect the existing network and its ambiance.

-3. Where public footways, pedestrian links, and Public Rights of Way are routed or realigned through new development, they should be incorporated into the development as a through route which is:

-- A. Not diverted to an unreasonable degree, - B. Designed as part of a landscaped wildlife corridor rather than being routed along estate road pavements as part of the highway network; - C. Link where possible to permissive routes created through the restoration of china clay tips and workings; and - D. Accessible to all including people with disabilities, applying the principle of 'Least Restrictive Access'.
+- 1. Development (except for agricultural need dwellings) will be supported where there are existing safe walking routes to public transport, services and facilities or this can be achieved through the provision of new paths to link with the existing network to a standard which is accessible to all including people with disabilities, applying the principle of 'Least Restrictive Access'; - 2.
+Development proposals which are likely to effect public footways, pedestrian links, and Public Rights of Way should protect the existing network and its ambiance and respect heritage features such as stiles and hedges. - 3.
+Where public footways, pedestrian links, and Public Rights of Way are routed or realigned through new development, they should be incorporated into the development as a through route which is: - A. Not diverted to an unreasonable degree, - B. Designed as part of a landscaped wildlife corridor rather than being routed along estate road pavements as part of the highway network; - C. Link where possible to permissive routes created through the restoration of china clay tips and workings; and - D. Accessible to all including people with disabilities, applying the principle of 'Least Restrictive Access'.

-SECTION TEN: LOCAL PROJECTS 10: Local Projects records local activity which is outside the remit of neighbourhood planning but which contribute to its vision and objectives.
+SECTION TEN: LOCAL PROJECTS

+10: Local Projects

+This section records local activity which is outside the remit of neighbourhood planning but which contribute to its vision and objectives.

-- 10.1 The St Stephen in Brannel Parish Council Three Year Strategic Plan 2022-2025 includes the following initiatives that are not planning matters but new development could contribute to as they concern matters new development could add pressures to: - Resurfacing of St Stephen Short Stay car-park - The extension of St Stephen Churchtown cemetery - Maintenance/ improvement of various areas of land and buildings devolved by Cornwall Council - Installing Speed Indicator Devices to help manage speed limits - Installing mobile defibrillators across the parish. - Maintenance and improvement of grass verges/ weed spraying - Creation of a Climate Change Plan - Extension of Air Quality Monitoring
+- 10.1 The St Stephen in Brannel Parish Council Three Year Strategic Plan 2022-2025 includes the following initiatives that are not planning matters but new development could contribute to as they concern matters new development could add pressures to: - Resurfacing of St Stephen Short Stay car-park - The extension of St Stephen Churchtown cemetery - Maintenance/improvement of various areas of land and buildings devolved by Cornwall Council - Installing Speed Indicator Devices to help manage speed limits - Installing mobile defibrillators across the Parish. - Maintenance and improvement of grass verges/ weed spraying - Creation of a Climate Change Plan - Extension of Air Quality Monitoring - 10.2 Ideally a group or committee should emerge from the NDP, to look seriously at opportunities to deliver new open space projects in line with Policy CF2, so that schemes are ready for development when funding becomes available.